aws-samples/multi-language-notification-with-amazon-translate-amazon-pinpoint/README.md

 * **Confirm changes before deploy**: If set to yes, any change sets will be shown to you before execution for manual review.
 If set to no, the AWS SAM CLI will automatically deploy application changes.
 * **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
 By default, these are scoped down to minimum required permissions.
 To deploy an AWS CloudFormation stack which creates or modifies IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
 If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.
 * **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.

-### Register Email and Phone number using Amazon Pinpoint console

-In the the last step of the workflow it invokes Pinpoint Lambda function to send the communication.
-Here are the steps to configure the Pinpoint service.

-- In the AWS Management console, choose the Pinpoint service from the Services menu or search bar.
-- Select the region you have deployed the application in.
-- Enter a name to create project.
-- Configure Email, SMS, and Voice features:
-    - **Email setup**
-        - Choose **Configure** in **Email** and enter a valid email address in the set up Email page.
-        - Choose the verify button the verify the email address.
-After you verify the link in your email, choose the **Save** button.
-        - **Note** - You will have to register and verify both the recipient and the sender email addresses in Pinpoint.
-    - **SMS and Voice setup**
-        - In the left navigation pane of the console, choose **SMS and voice**, and request phone numbers for sending SMS and voice messages.
-        - **Note** - Make sure the **Enable the SMS channel for this project** is checked in the **Edit SMS and Voice settings** page.

 ### Update environment variables for the Pinpoint Lambda function